-“It’s the nature of retail these days—everybody knows that very few jewellers don’t handle a lot of cash anymore—”
+“It’s the nature of retail these days.
+Everybody knows that jewellers don’t handle a lot of cash anymore—”

 “I didn’t fucking think of that—okay?”
 McQuade gulped his tea, immune to the temperature of the metal mug.
-“The point is, I’ve now got a shitload of top class jewellery, and that will get me money.
+“The point is, I’ve now got a shitload of top-class jewellery and watches, and that will get me money.
 All you have to do is make a couple of contacts for me.”

-“There is one thing.”
+“There is one thing to consider.”
 Elliott inhaled deeply.
 “The police have identified you from the CCTV footage.”

 “Bollocks—I was wearing a ski-mask until I reached the car, and I went out the back way.”

 “I’m afraid another piece of modern technology most people have become accustomed to is CCTV being everywhere.
-Within the first few hours of the robbery there was footage on the news showing your beard, and three views from the back.”
+In the past twenty-four hours there’s been footage on the news showing your beard, and three views of you from behind.”

-“You’re just full of fucking good news, Franny—how the fuck can they identify somebody from a beard … and from the fucking back?”
+“You’re just full of fucking good news, Franny.
+How the fuck can they identify somebody from a beard … from the fucking back?”